vsfteam/vsf/README.md

 ## Shell
 To use applications from other system, shell can be used.

-- SDL -- to use application code based on SDL
+- SDL -- use applications based on SDL directly
-- linux -- to use application code based on linux
+- linux -- use applications based on linux directly
   - posix
   - devfs
   - socket
   - console
-  - some libraries
+  - libraries
     - libusb
     - libgen
+    - libsdl2
+    - libcurl
+    - etc

 ## 3rd-party
 | Software          | Path                                                          | License    | Link                                           |